aymenhamrouni/hybrid-rf-woc-aoi-optimization/v.01/README.md

 ## Introduction

 This documentation provides a detailed guide to the RF-OC MINLP Optimization framework for IoT networks.
-The framework implements a Mixed Integer Non Linear Programming approach to optimize hybrid Radio Frequency (RF) and Optical Communication (OC) systems, focusing on Age of Information (AoI) metrics.
+The framework implements a Mixed Integer Non-Linear Programming approach to optimize hybrid Radio Frequency (RF) and Optical Communication (OC) systems, focusing on Age of Information (AoI) metrics.
+This code is deprecated.
+Please refer to newer code availabe at https://github.com/aymenhamrouni/hybrid-rf-woc-aoi-optimization.
 ## Code Structure

 The project consists of several key Python files: